Connector architecture

 Identity and trust

-To interact with wallets, the connector must establish a trusted identity using X.509 certificates.
-You obtain access certificates from a Certificate Authority (CA) or member state registrar and configure them in the connector at deployment time.
+For verification, you obtain access certificates from a Certificate Authority (CA) or member state registrar and configure them in the connector at deployment time.
 Certificate rotation requires updating the deployment configuration and restarting the connector.
 Every authorization request is signed with the private key associated with your certificate, allowing the wallet to verify your identity before showing the consent screen.
-For details, see Certificates in EUDI.

 Ephemeral encryption